 DEQ proposal

-DEQ proposes the following changes to division number 253 of chapter 340Oregon Administrative Rules, that will:
+DEQ proposes the following changes to Division 253 of Chapter 340 of the Oregon Administrative Rules that will:

-update the models used to determine the carbon intensities of fuels and the resulting changes;
+update the lifecycle carbon intensity models used to determine the carbon intensities of fuels and the resulting changes to carbon intensity scores from those models;

-add new categories of fuel used to generate credits and add new fuels that could generate credits; and
+add new categories and applications of fuel used to generate credits and add new fuels that could generate credits; and

 make some housekeeping changes.

-DEQ also proposes to amend rules under division 12 of chapter 340 of the Oregon Administrative Rules to classify certain violations and establish or clarify enforcement criteria for violations of the Oregon Clean Fuels Program.
+DEQ also proposes to amend rules under Division 12 of Chapter 340 of the Oregon Administrative Rules to classify certain violations and establish or clarify enforcement criteria for violations of the Oregon Clean Fuels Program.

 More information